What's On in France 2022

 STREET THEATRE FESTIVAL

 Around 500 troupes from all over the world gather in Aurillac, Cantal to make this Street Theatre Festival an exceptional event of creativity, research and artistic dissemination.
 Hundreds of outdoor shows are organised during the day, and in the evening, a big party takes place to the sound of wild percussion sounds.
 Encounters between professionals and the public are an important part of this creative event.
-21st to 24th August.
+Postponed until 2022

 LILLE STREET MARKET

-It takes place in Lille on the 31st August & 1st September.
+It normally takes place in Lille on the 5th & 6th September.
 Preceded by a semi-marathon on Saturday morning, it officially starts at 2 pm Saturday and finishes at 11 pm on Sunday, without interruption.
 During these 33 hours, 10,000 exhibitors including 300 professional second-hand goods dealers offer a hundred or so kilometres of stalls to around 3 million visitors.
-Almost anthing can be bought and sold at one of the biggest flea markets in Europe.
+Almost anything can be bought and sold at one of the biggest flea markets in Europe.
+Postponed until 2022

 WINE & HIKES IN THE LOIRE